 How can I be involved?

-Sign up to our mailing list to receive a monthly e-newsletter with details of events and activities in the park, how you can participate and volunteer, project updates and news of public consultation.
+Sign up to our mailing list to receive a monthly e-newsletter for project updates, details of events and activities in the park, how you can participate and volunteer and opportunities for free training.

 Go to our Events page for details of current activities.

-To date, more than £850million of money raised by National Lottery players has been invested in parks since 1996 through the Parks for People grant programme.
-The Heritage Lottery Fund Parks for People programme uses money raised by National Lottery players to support the regeneration, conservation and increased enjoyment of public parks and cemeteries.
+To date, more than £850 million of money raised by National Lottery players has been invested in parks since 1996 through the Parks for People grant programme.
+The National Lottery Heritage Fund Parks for People programme uses money raised by National Lottery players to support the regeneration, conservation and increased enjoyment of public parks and cemeteries.
 In England the two Lottery Funds have been working in partnership from 2006 to deliver a multi-million pound investment in public parks.